 Rest days provide ample time to reassess your financial situation (perhaps you encountered some unexpected costs), adjust your travel schedule if need be and again, to assess your body for any injuries and other wear and tear.
 If things have become a tad stressful on the road, take that time out to inhale deeply and then change your itinerary accordingly.

 Rest days allow you to reload your bags with any necessities and essentials, do your washing and replenish your body with minerals and nutrients.
 It’s amazing how good a home-cooked meal tastes after feasting on take away for 10 days straight!
-Go and check out one of the local markets and pick up some fresh fruit and vegetables to whip up a tasty meal in your hostel or Airbnb.
+Go and check out one of the local markets and pick up some fresh fruit and vegetables to whip up a tasty meal in your hostel or Airbnb (Click on this Airbnb link to start searching for amazing stays!).
 Stock up on your favourite snacks or grab those extra toiletries you forgot at your last destination.
 Freshly washed hair feels and smells amazing!

 Take some time to write in a travel diary.
 Note down things like what you saw, what you ate, who you met, where you’ve visited and how it all made you feel.
 One day you might start a travel blog and having notes come in handy (case in point – we are trying very hard to be better at writing notes whilst on the road!).
 Also don’t forget to scrawl a message on the back of a postcard that you promised to send to your grandmother or mother or BFF.